effekt-lang/effekt-website/docs/casestudies/smc.md

 record Particles[R](moving: List[Particle], done: List[Measurement[R]])
 ```

-Using the `Particle` data type, we can define our SMC handler as follows:
+Using the above data types, we can define our SMC handler as follows:
 ```
 def smcHandler[R](numberOfParticles: Int) {
   // should maintain the number of particles.